 Employer branding during the candidate experience

-If you asked a few people what they think it would be like to work for Google.
-You’ll most likely hear words like innovative, collaborative, techie and cool.
-Even if the people you asked have never worked at Google that is their perception of the company.
-That is the amazing thing about employer branding, the reputation can often precede the experience.
-An employment brand is the market perception of what it's like to work for an organisation.
-It’s the image that your prospective, current and past employees have in their minds about the employment experience at your company.
+If you were to ask a few people what they imagine it would be like to work for Google, you would most likely hear words such as innovative, collaborative, tech-savvy, and cool.
+Even individuals who have never been employed by Google hold this perception of the company.
+That's the remarkable aspect of employer branding – the reputation often precedes the actual experience.
+An employment brand represents the market's perception of what it's like to work for an organisation.
+It encompasses the image that prospective, current, and former employees have in their minds regarding the employment experience at your company.
 In fact, HRO Today states that positive employment branding can reduce employee turnover by nearly two-thirds.

-The job interview plays an important role in employment branding and provides an excellent opportunity to promote your organisation as a great place to work.
-The interview experience works both ways, while the candidate is being assessed for matched criteria so is the candidate assessing if the organisation is a fit for their career aspirations.
-You only have to remember back to what it was like when you were going for that all important job interview?
+The job interview plays a crucial role in employment branding and offers an excellent opportunity to promote your organisation as an outstanding place to work.
+The interview experience works both ways – while the candidate is being assessed for suitability, they are also evaluating if the organisation aligns with their career aspirations.
+Just think back to your own experiences during significant job interviews.
 How did the experience leave you feeling?
-The positive or negative experience you had would have directly impacted on how you perceived the entire organisation.
-From an recruitment agency perspective we see this where candidates will flag companies for who they won’t work due to a negative perception of that company whether experiential or rumoured and thereby perception becomes reality.
-On the flip side we have candidates requesting to be put forward to what they see as inspirational organisations where they feel a strong connection with the company's ethos.
+The positive or negative encounter would have directly influenced your perception of the entire organisation.
+From the perspective of a recruitment agency, we often see candidates expressing their unwillingness to work for companies due to a negative perception, whether based on personal experiences or rumours.
+This perception then becomes their reality.
+Conversely, we also have candidates who request to be considered for positions within inspirational organisations where they feel a strong connection with the company's ethos.

-Try to see every interview as a marketing opportunity to promote how great it is to work for your company and in doing do so it really pays to put yourself in the shoes of the interviewee.
-Make them feel what it would be like to work there and how their particular skill set would be valued.
-Be respectful of their time by recognising that the candidate has already invested considerable time to get to this stage and has probably taken the day off work to attend the interview.
-Try to revert back quickly with feedback; the most common gripe among interviewees is the length of time potential employers take to get back to them.
-Even if the candidate is not a suitable match, highlighting the positive attributes gained during the interview will leave them feeling valued and who knows, maybe they will fit in another role you have down the line when they have more experience gained.
-They will take their experience away and tell who knows how many people what they think of your organisation……Whatever will they say?
+It's essential to view every interview as a valuable marketing opportunity to showcase the greatness of working for your company.
+To achieve this, it truly pays off to put yourself in the interviewee's shoes.
+Help them imagine what it would be like to work there and how their specific skill set would be valued.
+Show respect for their time by recognising the significant effort they have already invested to reach this stage, potentially taking a day off work to attend the interview.
+Strive to provide prompt feedback, as the length of time potential employers take to respond is a common gripe among interviewees.
+Even if the candidate is not an immediate match, highlighting the positive attributes gained during the interview will leave them feeling valued.
+Who knows, perhaps they will fit into another role in the future as they gain more experience.
+They will walk away from the experience and share their thoughts about your organisation with an unknown number of people.
+What will they say?